UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Let’s import our function using the same code Tiffany showed us before.

-We specify first `from` and then the name of the script - in this case, the file name is `exponent_a_list` and we follow that with the name of the specific function so `exponent_a_list` again.
+We specify first `from` and then the name of the script - in this case, the file name is `exponent_a_list`, and we follow that with the name of the specific function so `exponent_a_list` again.

-Next, we run it and it looks like it’s imported into our notebook.
+Next, we run it, and it looks like it’s imported into our notebook.

 ---